Middle States Commission on Higher Education (MSCHE)

 The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 The intent of SARA is to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 SARA is overseen by a National Council and administered by four regional education compacts.

 Pennsylvania joined SARA in January 2017.
-Eastern University is a SARA-participating institution, enabling the university to operate in all other SARA states without having to obtain approval from each state individually.
+Eastern University has been approved to participate in the National Council for State Authorization Reciprocity Agreements.
 This agreement includes on-ground activities such as internships, clinical or field work experiences that occur in other SARA states for students enrolled in the university’s distance education or campus-based academic programs.
 Please note, however, that some states participating in NC-SARA have restrictions related to programs with clinical components.
 Please contact your enrollment counselor for more information about potential restrictions.

 The SARA agreement does not cover professional licensure requirements.
 Eastern University is approved to offer programs that may lead to licensure/certification in the Commonwealth of Pennsylvania.
 Students who intend to enroll in programs that lead to professional licensure should check with their respective professional licensure board.
 Licensure requirements vary from state to state.
 Students are responsible for understanding the specific requirements of the state in which they intend to apply for licensure and to be aware of any changes to those requirements.
 International students are encouraged to identify and contact their local appropriate licensing body.
 View program specific information by state.

 For more information about licensure, students should visit the corresponding website for their program below:

 - Master of Arts in Clinical Counseling: American Association of State Counseling Boards and for Behavior analyst: Association of Professional Behavior Analyst